Innovative infrastructures: Brandon Lee, NTT Com Asia

 Brandon Lee has been with NTT Com Asia, a wholly-owned subsidiary of NTT Communications, since 2005 and became its CTO in March of this year.

+Here he discusses the company’s infrastructure plans and its migration to IPv6.
 We believe Asia is poised for a business boom especially in e-commerce and internet-related businesses.
 My job is to promote NTT Communications into this area by investing in infrastructure, which includes the network, submarine cables, data centres and cloud computing structures.

 NTT Communications, for instance, is investing in a submarine cable that aims to avoid earthquake sensitive zones, as well as building one of the largest data centres in Hong Kong.
 We also have plans for data centres in Singapore and potentially China which we hope to open just in time to capture the rise of LTE.
 My role has been newly created to adapt to the changing nature of our business, which increasingly revolves around developing submarine cables and fibre optics or delivering faster and wider spectrums of communication.